Grants for promoting cultural diversity

 Purpose and amount

-The purpose of grants to promote cultural diversity is
+The purpose of grants for promoting cultural diversity is

 - to enhance the opportunities of artists with immigrant backgrounds or who belong to other cultural minorities to carry out artistic activities and to participate in Finnish art life on an equal basis

-- to support art and cultural projects in Finland that promote cultural diversity and intercultural dialogue and combat racism.
+- to support art and cultural projects in Finland that promote cultural diversity and intercultural dialogue and combat racism and hate speech.

 Previously awarded grants are listed Arts Promotion Centre Finland website.

-• How well does the project promote cultural diversity and combat racism?
+- How does the project promote cultural diversity and combat racism?

-• Does the project encourage a broader understanding or promote debate about cultural diversity?
+- How does the project encourage an understanding of or discussion about cultural diversity?

-• What kinds of new ideas and operating models does the project offer?
+- What kinds of ideas and operating models does the project offer?

 If the applicant is a working group